Titles: Associate Professor, Cancer Prevention Program, Public Health Sciences Division

 Email: jsiman@fredhutch.org

-Dr. Siman serves as the Manager for the Integrative Medicine Program and is a Research Associate with the Greenlee Studies Team at Fred Hutch.
+Dr. Siman serves as the Manager for the Integrative Medicine Program and is a Research Associate with the Greenlee Lab Team at Fred Hutch.
 He studied biological anthropology at Tufts University and went on to receive his doctoral degree from the Pacific College of Oriental Medicine.
 Prior to joining Fred Hutch, he worked as a clinical and research acupuncturist at Memorial Sloan Kettering Cancer Center in New York City.
 His research work examines the potential benefits of acupuncture in the integrative oncology setting.
 Dr. Siman is passionate about providing acupuncture as a safe and effective non-pharmacologic strategy to manage cancer symptoms and treatment-related side effects.
 He is a member of the Society for Integrative Oncology, the American Society of Acupuncturists and the Washington Acupuncture and Eastern Medicine Association.

 Susanna Myers is a Nurse Practitioner at Fred Hutch's Integrative Medicine Program.
 Susanna has advanced training in using evidence-based, patient-centered mind/body interventions to relieve common conditions related to cancer and cancer treatment, with a focus on insomnia, pain, anxiety, mood, fatigue, and quality of life.
 She is especially passionate about using breathing techniques, yoga/exercise, acupressure and mindfulness practices to support patients in improving their overall health and well-being as they go through cancer treatment.
 She studied sociology at Haverford College and went on to receive a bachelor’s and master’s degree in nursing from Columbia University.
 She completed a year-long fellowship in the Integrative Oncology Scholars program at the University of Michigan, funded by the National Cancer Institute.
 Susanna has more than 12 years working in conventional oncology, both as a Nurse Practitioner in the GI oncology program at Fred Hutch and as an infusion nurse at Mount Sinai Beth Israel Hospital in New York City.
 Passionate about helping people understand and deepen the connection between their mental and emotional states and their overall physical health, she works to empower her patients to participate actively in their care.

-Dr. Romeo is a Research Acupuncturist for Fred Hutch’s Integrative Medicine Program and the Greenlee Studies Team at Fred Hutchinson Cancer Center.
+Dr. Romeo is a Research Acupuncturist for Fred Hutch’s Integrative Medicine Program and the Greenlee Lab Team at Fred Hutchinson Cancer Center.
 She received her doctoral degree in Physical Chemistry from Monash University where her research focus was cancer diagnosis.
 She continued research in this field at Hunter College (CUNY) as a Post-Doctoral Fellow and at Northeastern University as an Associate Research Professor.
 Dr. Romeo received her master’s degree in Acupuncture and Oriental Medicine from the New England School of Acupuncture.
 She is passionate about women’s health and mental illness and, in addition to working as an oncology acupuncturist at Fred Hutch, is a member of the integrative medicine team at Virginia Mason.
 She is a board-certified Diplomat of Acupuncture and Oriental Medicine by the National Certification Commission of Acupuncture and Oriental Medicine and is a member of the Society of Integrative Oncology.

 Heidi Stecher is a certified oncology Registered Nurse at Fred Hutch’s Integrative Medicine Program.
 She worked as a clinical nurse coordinator at the Fred Hutch’s gastrointestinal oncology program for twelve years.
 Heidi completed her Bachelor of Arts in Spanish and Sociology at Washington State University before receiving her Bachelor of Science in Nursing at Seattle University.
 She earned her Master of Nursing at the University of Washington.
 Heidi is a member of the Society of Integrative Oncology, the Oncology Nursing Association, and the American Holistic Nurses Association.
 With a background in oncology, community, and global health nursing, she has volunteered in Haiti, Guatemala, Belize, and Mexico.
 She has professional training in expressive arts therapy, medical cannabis, herbalism, and yoga.
 Educating patients on incorporating integrative modalities into their lifestyle and communicate its benefits to enhance their quality of life is her passion.

-Dr. Taromina is an Acupuncturist for Fred Hutch’s Integrative Medicine Program and a Research Acupuncturist with the Greenlee Studies Team.
+Dr. Taromina is an Acupuncturist for Fred Hutch’s Integrative Medicine Program and a Research Acupuncturist with the Greenlee Lab Team.
 She also serves as Academic Dean and faculty for the Seattle Institute of East Asian Medicine.
 Prior to relocating to Seattle, Dr. Taromina served as a Research Acupuncturist and Program Manager for the Integrative Therapies Program at Columbia University Medical Center.
 After 20 years of studying and specializing in treating adults and children with cancer both on-therapy and into survivorship, she now teaches advanced classes and continuing education for practicing acupuncturists on topics relating to East Asian Medicine as supportive care for cancer patients.
 She previously served on the Board of Trustees for the Society for Integrative Oncology and is a member of the Society of Acupuncture Research.
 As a clinical researcher, her main interest is in trials that will expand patient access to East Asian Medicine.